monix/monix.io/_tut/docs/3x/reactive/observable.md

 Source `ConnectableObservable` is backpressured on *all* subscribers.
 In other words, it will wait for acknowledgement from all active subscribers before processing the next element.

-Let's see it on example:
+Let's see it on an example:

 ```
 import monix.eval.Task